Why Do People in Product Quit their Jobs?

 Perhaps this is because once you reach the director level of product management, you’ve reached a sweet spot.
 You’ve likely been in the industry for a few years, but you’re just starting to get your hands dirty and make a greater impact in an organization.
 Also, you’ve likely started taking on more influential leadership roles.

 Once you’ve reached the director level in product management, changing industries often requires taking a step back in level.
 A company is less likely to put you in a leadership role if you’re completely new to the industry.
-At the manager level, however, most individuals I’ve spoken to have an easier time making a lateral move, even if it’s in a different industry.
+At the manager level, however, most product professionals I’ve spoken to have an easier time making a lateral move, even if it’s in a different industry.
 Again, this may be an observation specific to healthcare technology since it is an increasingly complex industry.

-You’ll notice that being laid off was the most common response for manager-level product respondents at 32%, despite it accounting for a relatively low number of responses for the remaining levels of those surveyed.
+You’ll notice that being laid off was the most common response for manager-level product respondents at 32%, despite its accounting for a relatively low number of responses for the remaining levels of those surveyed.

 Why product managers quit